 There’s a common GC anti-pattern that many new Pony programmers accidentally stumble across.
-Usually, this results in a skyrocketing memory usage in their test program and questions on the mailing list and IRC as to why Pony isn’t working correctly.
+Usually, this results in a skyrocketing of memory usage in their test program and questions on Zulip as to why Pony isn’t working correctly.
 It is, in fact, working correctly, albeit not obviously.

 Here’s a typical “I’m learning Pony” program:

 use "collections" actor Main new create(env: Env) => for i in Range(1, 2_000_000) do ... something that uses up heap ... end

 This program will never garbage collect before exiting.

 create is run as a behavior on actors, which means that no garbage collection will occur while it’s running.
 Long loops in behaviors are a good way to exhaust memory.
 Don’t do it.
 If you want to execute something in such a fashion, use a Timer.